10 best drawing apps for Mac [For simple tasks and advanced design]

-It's not easy to pinpoint the best drawing app for Mac.
+First, let's clarify that everyone has a different understanding of the best drawing app.
 Is it one of the free drawing programs?
 Is it made for simple drawings or lets you paint on Mac beautifully?
 The level of skill has to be considered as well.

 Take a look at the quick comparison table, then dive into the full reviews below.

-Preview: The markup feature for the simplest drawings
+Preview: Best drawing app for the simplest tasks

 If you just want to do a rough sketch for Mac or a few simple drawings, you don't necessarily need to go about downloading lots of drawing apps, you can just use a drawing app for Mac you've already got — Preview.